-- (FF) Charges for the repair of the home which was substantially damaged or destroyed due to a natural disaster such as a fire or flood. - (i) Shelter costs do not include charges for repair of the home that have been or will be reimbursed by private or public relief agencies, insurance companies, or from any other source. - (ii) The cost of repairs as a result of wear and tear, incidental repairs, and improvements are not allowed for homeowners, renters who work-off their rent, or other renters. - (GG) For condominium owners, the entire condominium fee is allowable as a shelter cost. - (2) The maximum excess shelter deduction per household per month for households incurring shelter costs is six-seven hundred seventy-twotwelve dollars (\$672712.00). - (AA) The maximum does not apply to households with an individual age sixty (60) and older and/or a disabled household member as defined in § 1.4.11 of this Part. - (i) Such households receive an excess shelter deduction for the monthly cost that exceeds fifty percent (50%) of the household's monthly income after all other applicable deductions. - (ii) The maximum shelter cost deduction is subject to change annually.
+- (FF) Charges for the repair of the home which was substantially damaged or destroyed due to a natural disaster such as a fire or flood. - (i) Shelter costs do not include charges for repair of the home that have been or will be reimbursed by private or public relief agencies, insurance companies, or from any other source. - (ii) The cost of repairs as a result of wear and tear, incidental repairs, and improvements are not allowed for homeowners, renters who work-off their rent, or other renters. - (GG) For condominium owners, the entire condominium fee is allowable as a shelter cost. - (2) The maximum excess shelter deduction per household per month for households incurring shelter costs is five-hundred five hundred eighty-six dollars (\$586.00) ending September 30, 2021and five hundred ninety-seven dollars (\$597.00) beginning FY 2022 on October 1,2021. - (AA) The maximum does not apply to households with an individual age sixty (60) and older and/or a disabled household member as defined in § 1.4.11 of this Part. - (i) Such households receive an excess shelter deduction for the monthly cost that exceeds fifty percent (50%) of the household's monthly income after all other applicable deductions. - (ii) The maximum shelter cost deduction is subject to change annually.